thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ![](./media//media/u22.jpeg)

 4) Take the AG28 wires and cut them in 4 pieces of 15 cm.
-Solder them to the RX, TX, Ground and VCOM pins ([Multiranger Deck Datasheet](https://www.bitcraze.io/documentation/hardware/multi_ranger_deck/multi-ranger-reve.pdf)) from the top of the headers.
+Solder them to the SDA, SCL, Ground and VCOM pins (see the [Multiranger Deck Schematics](https://www.bitcraze.io/documentation/hardware/multi_ranger_deck/multi-ranger-reve.pdf)) from the top of the headers.
 Solder the SDA and SCL to the raspberry pi's SDA and SCL, respectively.
 Solder the ground to the raspberry pi's ground and the VCOM to the raspberry pi's 5V voltage input.

 ![](./media//media/u23.jpeg)

+The Optical flow sensor and the Raspberry Pi Zero 2W use the UART ports, and the motors are connected with three wires each into the ESC (integrated to the flight controller board).

-**Step 6**
+**Step 7**
+The Optical flow sensor and the Raspberry Pi Zero 2W use the UART ports, and the motors are connected with three wires each into the ESC (integrated to the flight controller board).

 Take the flight controller, the Raspberry Pi, the Optical Flow, and the four motors.

+Note that this guide's Step 7 is the same as Step 6 in the [Latest](../Latest/readme.md#electronics) version (more detailed).

 Connect all the components to the flight controller as following.